 The best time to wrap brisket is when it reaches the 150- to 160-degree threshold.
 At this point, the meat should be entering “the stall,” which means the cooking process will slow down for a while.
 Wrapping the meat will help to speed things along.

-Should I Wrap My Brisket?
+Should you Wrap Brisket?

 Is it necessary to wrap brisket in the first place?
 That’s a matter of personal preference.
 In the end, it all comes down to two factors: time and texture.